 Admission: This is a site of the Israel Nature and Parks Authority.
 Summer hours are 8.00 am to 5.00 pm Sunday to Thursday and Saturday, closes Friday at 4.00 pm.
 The park closes one hour earlier in the winter.
 There is an admission charge.
 Their telephone number is 04-695 1519.
 This is their website.

 MORE INFORMATION ABOUT THE HIKE:

-If you have two cars this one-way hike is no problem.
-Obviously, you start at the Upper Parking Lot and hike down.
+If you have two cars, a one-way hike is no problem - you start at the Upper Parking Lot and hike down.
 But most people do not come with two cars.
-However, at peak times there is a shuttle.
+At peak times there is a shuttle.
 You can then park in the Lower Parking Lot and the bus will take you to the Upper Parking Lot.
-The cost is 10 nis.
-You can call in advance to find out if the bus is functioning.
+There is a small charge for this.
+Call in advance to enquire if the bus is functioning when you need it.
 Another solution is to start at the Upper Parking Lot and be extremely friendly to everyone you meet on the way down in the hope that someone will give you a ride back.
 Alternatively, hitch a ride or call a taxi by Gett.
-And the last but on solution - hike up and down.
-It’s not difficult or that long, and the hike down is an easy one.
-The time and distance are those given above.
-And finally, do the Short Trail from the Lower Parking Lot to the Tanur Waterfall.
+You can also hike up and down.
+It’s not difficult or that long, and hiking down especially is relatively easy.
+The time and distance to do this are those given.
+Finally, do the Short Trail from the Lower Parking Lot to the Tanur Waterfall.
 This is a ½-hour loop trail that includes the Gafni Lookout.
-Then go by car to the Upper Parking lot and hike down to the Iyon and Tahana waterfalls and then back up.
+Then go by car to the Upper Parking lot, hike down to the Iyon and Tahana waterfalls, and then return to your car.